Hardelele/cargo-transportation/README.md

 #### Brief description
 Client-Server application for use in cargo-transportation company.
 #### Management client (for owners)
-JavaFX application for management requests and database.
+React.js application, provides web-interface for management requests of users and manage database.
 #### Server and database (API)
 Spring boot application that provides tools for interacting to database.
 On project used PostgreSQL database.
 #### Web-Application (for customers)